joaquin40/h20-model-Airline-Passenger-Satisfaction-Classification/README.md

 ![](./img/final_cm.png)

 The table below shows accuracy, precision, recall, and F1 score.
-Overall the model performed well in predicting satisfaction.
+Overall the model using H2O performed well in predicting satisfaction.
 The model can still be adjusted to improved results.

 ![](./img/results.png)